GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_II.md

 <a id="0"></a>
 ## 0. Getting Started

-Welcome to module II of GP2 Bioinformatics Course.
+Welcome to the Module II of GP2 Bioinformatics Course.
 Please note that this markdown notebook is designed to be followed along with the video lesson.

 Before you begin, please make sure that the following programs and scripts are installed or downloaded: